 - Since then, the day has had a specific theme in line with mental health advocacy.

-- For 2019, the theme is “Mental Health Promotion and Suicide Prevention”.
+- In 2019, the theme was “Mental Health Promotion and Suicide Prevention.”

 - Suicide is the act of ending one’s own life.